 Students who show full commitment to their course are not charged for their exam entries and the College, unlike other schools does not, at the present time, on the same basis charge for additional entries.

-Students who use Stagecoach public buses can purchase a weekly Mega Rider ticket from the Sixth Form office at the reduced cost of £7.50 per week (£13 RRP).
+Students who use Stagecoach public buses can purchase a weekly Mega Rider ticket from the Sixth Form office at a reduced cost .
 This pass allows 7 days unlimited travel on Stagecoach services and can be used outside school hours.

 Prices may be subject to change, please check for current information.